A short history lesson:

 My time as a blacksmith:

 I decided to continue to pursue bladesmithing.
 I remember hearing a lot of smiths say to make at least a hundred S-hooks before moving on to anything else.
-They were probably right, but I was young and naïve.
-I just continued to try and make knives, swords, axes or whatever else I liked at the time.
+They were probably right, but young and naïve as I was, I just continued to try and make knives, swords, axes or whatever else I liked at the time.
 I never got very far with any of them.

 Determined to find me some proper instruction, my mother reached out to several living history museums to ask about an apprenticeship with one of the smiths.
 I was eventually connected with a man named John King who would prove to be an invaluable resource in the next few years.